CIBC Boosts Pembina Pipeline (TSE:PPL) Price Target to C$55.00

-Pembina Pipeline (TSE:PPL – Free Report) (NYSE:PBA) had its price target boosted by CIBC from C$54.00 to C$55.00 in a research report sent to investors on Wednesday, BayStreet.CA reports.
-The brokerage currently has an outperform rating on the stock.
+Pembina Pipeline (TSE:PPL – Free Report) (NYSE:PBA) had its price objective raised by CIBC from C$54.00 to C$55.00 in a report issued on Wednesday, BayStreet.CA reports.
+The firm currently has an outperform rating on the stock.

-A number of other equities research analysts have also recently issued reports on PPL.
-BMO Capital Markets boosted their target price on shares of Pembina Pipeline from C$50.00 to C$51.00 in a report on Wednesday, December 20th.
-ATB Capital set a C$53.00 target price on shares of Pembina Pipeline and gave the stock an outperform rating in a research report on Monday, January 15th.
-National Bankshares upped their target price on shares of Pembina Pipeline from C$45.00 to C$46.00 and gave the stock a sector perform rating in a research report on Wednesday, December 20th.
-Citigroup upped their price target on shares of Pembina Pipeline from C$46.00 to C$47.00 and gave the company a neutral rating in a research report on Friday, January 5th.
-Finally, TD Securities upped their price objective on shares of Pembina Pipeline from C$51.00 to C$52.00 in a research note on Wednesday, December 20th.
-Three research analysts have rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
-According to MarketBeat, Pembina Pipeline has an average rating of Moderate Buy and a consensus price target of C$51.04.
+A number of other analysts also recently commented on the company.
+National Bankshares increased their price target on Pembina Pipeline from C$45.00 to C$46.00 and gave the company a sector perform rating in a research report on Wednesday, December 20th.
+Scotiabank raised their target price on Pembina Pipeline from C$49.00 to C$50.00 and gave the company an outperform rating in a research report on Wednesday, December 20th.
+TD Securities lifted their target price on Pembina Pipeline from C$51.00 to C$52.00 in a research note on Wednesday, December 20th.
+Stifel Nicolaus increased their price target on shares of Pembina Pipeline from C$53.00 to C$54.50 and gave the company a buy rating in a research report on Wednesday, December 20th.
+Finally, Citigroup lifted their price objective on shares of Pembina Pipeline from C$46.00 to C$47.00 and gave the stock a neutral rating in a research report on Friday, January 5th.
+Three investment analysts have rated the stock with a hold rating and seven have assigned a buy rating to the stock.
+According to data from MarketBeat, Pembina Pipeline has a consensus rating of Moderate Buy and a consensus target price of C$51.04.

 Pembina Pipeline (TSE:PPL – Get Free Report) (NYSE:PBA) last released its quarterly earnings results on Thursday, November 2nd.
-The company reported C$0.57 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of C$0.68 by C($0.11).
-Pembina Pipeline had a net margin of 14.12% and a return on equity of 8.26%.
-The company had revenue of C$2.29 billion for the quarter, compared to analyst estimates of C$2.20 billion.
-Analysts predict that Pembina Pipeline will post 3.230057 earnings per share for the current year.
+The company reported C$0.57 earnings per share for the quarter, missing the consensus estimate of C$0.68 by C($0.11).
+The firm had revenue of C$2.29 billion for the quarter, compared to analysts’ expectations of C$2.20 billion.
+Pembina Pipeline had a return on equity of 8.26% and a net margin of 14.12%.
+As a group, analysts anticipate that Pembina Pipeline will post 3.230057 earnings per share for the current fiscal year.

-The company also recently declared a quarterly dividend, which was paid on Friday, December 29th.
-Investors of record on Friday, December 15th were issued a dividend of $0.668 per share.
+The firm also recently declared a quarterly dividend, which was paid on Friday, December 29th.
+Investors of record on Friday, December 15th were paid a dividend of $0.668 per share.
+This represents a $2.67 dividend on an annualized basis and a dividend yield of 5.73%.
 The ex-dividend date was Thursday, December 14th.
-This represents a $2.67 annualized dividend and a yield of 5.73%.
-Pembina Pipeline’s payout ratio is 123.04%.
+Pembina Pipeline’s payout ratio is currently 123.04%.

-In other Pembina Pipeline news, Senior Officer J. Scott Burrows purchased 2,000 shares of the stock in a transaction dated Tuesday, December 19th.
-The stock was purchased at an average price of C$42.85 per share, with a total value of C$85,700.00.
-Insiders own 0.07% of the company’s stock.
+In other Pembina Pipeline news, Senior Officer J. Scott Burrows sold 5,070 shares of the business’s stock in a transaction on Friday, December 22nd.
+The shares were sold at an average price of C$45.60, for a total transaction of C$231,192.00.
+0.07% of the stock is owned by insiders.

 Pembina Pipeline Company Profile